February Magazine 2013

 That’s what we live for!
 We have outlined some simple “no frills” ways to get your job search together so that you know exactly where you are to where you are headed on the hunt for that brand new shiny job!

-- Equipment Gathering.
-Your prospective new boss is trying to relay a number to you for you to contact his manager, so that you can interview for a position that is open with his company.
-You, however, don’t have a pen or paper to jot down the number.
+however, don’t have a pen or paper to jot down the number.
 No good!
 You need to get everything that you need at your work station and that includes pen, paper, and planners.
 Make sure that you have everything you need, and don’t remove it from that spot.
-Keep all your materials together and you will never have to worry about missing out on any important information!
+Keep all your materials together and you will never have to worry about missing out on any important information!• Date applied

 • Follow-up date,